 Policy Associated Description

 type device

-REPEAT Fridge, Boiler Device should be

-put to a specified
+REPEAT Fridge, Boiler Device should be put to a specified state

-state repeatedly

-with a certain
+repeatedly with a certain periodicity.

-periodicity.

-TOTAL Laptop Device should oper-

-ate for at least a
+TOTAL Laptop Device should operate for at least a

-certain amount of
+certain amount of time.

-time.

-MULTIPLE Printer Device sh Device should oper-

-ate for the time that
+MULTIPLE Printer Device should operate for the time that

-allows for all sched-

-uled jobs to be per-
+allows for all scheduled jobs to be per-

 formed.

-STRICT Beamer A strict schedule is

-given in advance.
+STRICT Projector A strict schedule is given in advance.

-PATTERN Microwave An expected pat-
+PATTERN Microwave An expected pattern of device opera-

-tern of device oper-

-ations.
+tions.

-SLEEP Any device No demand for

-device during the
+SLEEP Any device No demand for device during the

 scheduling period.